spack/spack/lib/spack/docs/workflows.rst

 Using Spack on Travis-CI
 ------------------------

-Spack can be deployed as a provider for userland software in `Travis-CI <https://http://travis-ci.org>`_.
+Spack can be deployed as a provider for user-land software in `Travis-CI <https://http://travis-ci.org>`_.

-A starting-point for a ``.travis.yml`` file can look as follows.
+A starting point for a ``.travis.yml`` file can look as follows.
 It uses `caching <https://docs.travis-ci.com/user/caching/>`_ for already built environments, so make sure to clean the Travis cache if you run into problems.

-The main points that are implemented below:
+The main points implemented are as follows:

 #.
-Travis is detected as having up to 34 cores available, but only 2
+Travis is detected as having up to 34 cores available, but only two
    are actually allocated for the user.
-We limit the parallelism of the spack builds in the config.
+We limit the parallelism of the Spack builds in the config.
    (The Travis yaml parser is a bit buggy on the echo command.)

 #.
 Builds over 10 minutes need to be prefixed with ``travis_wait``.
    Alternatively, generate output once with ``spack install -v``.

 #.
-Travis builds are non-interactive.
+Travis builds are noninteractive.
 This prevents using bash
    aliases and functions for modules.
 We fix that by sourcing ``/etc/profile`` first (or running everything in a subshell with ``bash -l -c '...'``).